alemidev/spotyrobot/README.md

 ```

 ### Controlling spotify
-To be able to control spotify playback, you need to make an application in your spotify dashboard.
+To be able to control spotify playback, you need to create an application in your spotify dashboard.
 Find your `clientId` and `clientSecret` and add them to your config file under the `[spotify]` category:
 ```ini
 [spotify]
 clientId = longstring
 clientSecret = longstring
 ```
-When you first boot the bot with `control` enabled, you will be prompted on the terminal to open an URL and paste back the URL you get redirected to.
-This should happen only once and will be doable in telegram messages eventually, but for now check your terminal and follow the instructions.
+When you first boot the bot with `control` enabled, you will need to generate an authentication token.
+A token is needed to manage playback.
+Once acquired, it can be refreshed.

+You will be prompted on the terminal open an URL, authorize on spotify page and paste back the URL you get redirected to.

 # Commands
 You can find spoty-robot commands in main help, with more details on flags and arguments

 ### Player
-Invite your music bot to the voice call to have it join (or with `/join`), and use `/leave` to make it disconnect.
-You can toggle `/mute` and make it set its `/volume`.
 All these commands are reserved to superusers.
+* `/join [-debug] [-n <name>] [-t <type>]` will start a session: connect to voice call, start spotify player and wait for audio.
+You can specify spotify device name and type.
+You can also just invite the player to the group call.
+* `/leave` will stop spotify player and leave group call
+* `/volume <n>` will set bot volume to specified value.
+Only works if bot has "Manage Voice Call" permission
+* `/mute` will toggle mute

 ### Control
-All these commands are available to trusted users
+All these commands are available to trusted users, and will only work while in a group call
-* `/queue <q>` will add a track to the queue.
-It can be a spotify URI, url or search query
+* `/queue [-preview] <url/uri/query>` will add a track to the queue.
+It can be a spotify URI, url or search query, with optional preview and album art
+* `/playing [-preview]` will show current playing track with progress, with optional preview and album art
 * `/skip` will skip to next track
-* `/playing` will show current playing track with progress